JimBuzbee/matter-juicebox/README.md

 npm install
 ```

-edit the run.sh file to chane IP address and then execute it.
-When the QR code appears on the screen, scan it in using
+Edit the run.sh file to change IP address and then execute it.
+When the QR code appears on the screen, scan it like
-your chosen Matter controller.
+any other Matter device in using your chosen Matter controller.
+You'll likely get a warning regarding an uncertified
+device.
+Accept or not.
+For complete Matter command-line options see: https://github.com/project-chip/matter.js/tree/main/packages/examples

 ![JuiceBox Display Using Home Assistant](screenshot.png "JuiceBox Display Using Home Assistant")